sonata-project/SonataAdminBundle/Resources/doc/index.rst

-Welcome to BaseApplicationBundle documentation
+Welcome to AdminBundle documentation
 ==============================================

-The ``BaseApplicationBundle`` provides a CRUD interface for a Doctrine entity.
+The ``AdminBundle`` provides a CRUD interface for a Doctrine entity.

 Reference Guide
 ---------------